-If space is tight or the weather looks unsettled, it’s worth having a few skills up your sleeve to make the most of a tricky anchorage: here are 6 tips for tricky situations
+If space is tight or the weather looks unsettled, and you intend on anchoring a boat, it’s worth having a few skills up your sleeve to make the most of a tricky anchorage: here are 6 tips for tricky situations

-According to the textbooks, when you anchor you need to allow enough room for your boat to describe a complete circle around her anchor without overlapping with the swinging circles of other boats.
+According to the textbooks, when you are anchoring a boat you need to allow enough room for your boat to describe a complete circle around her anchor without overlapping with the swinging circles of other boats.
 The more scope you deploy, the better the holding, and the better the shock-absorbing effect of the catenary of rode stretching towards the sea bed.

 The reality, however, is that it’s often impossible to use as much scope as you would like.
 You might be limited by the proximity of other boats, by an area of poor holding, or by geographic issues such as the shoreline or an area of shallow water.
 Small or shoal draught boats in calm weather often hold an advantage here as they can anchor in shallower water than many, reducing their required scope and hence their swinging circle.

 The cardinal rule of anchoring etiquette is ‘first come, first served’ so, however inconsiderately you think another boat might have anchored, if they got there first you need to go elsewhere.
-If you have to anchor among other boats, try to choose boats of similar size, windage and underwater profile, as they will tend to lie to wind and tide in a similar fashion to your own boat and allow you to get away with partially overlapping swing circles.
+If you are anchoring a boat in a busy area, try to choose boats of similar size, windage and underwater profile to anchor near, as they will tend to lie to wind and tide in a similar fashion to your own boat and allow you to get away with partially overlapping swing circles.

 To keep the rode flat to the seabed you usually need plenty of scope.
 Accepted guidelines are three times the maximum expected depth of water for an all-chain rode, five times the depth for a combined chain/warp rode and seven times for a rope rode, but if you have the space, don’t be afraid to use more.